2020 Mazda CX-30 vs 2020 Mazda CX-5

 Mazda’s new SUV is set to face some strong competition, but where does it lay within Mazda’s current line-up?

 When it comes to SUVs, Mazda seems to have most segments covered.
-The CX-3, CX-5, and CX-9 are comfortably placed in the most competitive segments on the market.
+The CX-3, CX-5, and CX-9 are all comfortably placed in the most competitive segments on the market.
 So where does the new CX-30 live, and how does it stand up to the other Mazda’s in the line-up?

 Mazda recently adopted a new "Kodo" design language, a vehicular architecture that portrays “speed, tense, and alluring,” according to Mazda.
-The updated design encompasses more than aesthetics.
+The updated design encompasses more than aesthetics, however.
 Mazda has brought its brand into an upscale market, and created a class of pseudo-luxury vehicles that compete with brands both above, and below their class.

 The ability to compete in both economy and luxury classes has given Mazda the unique ability to market their vehicles to a wider range of customers, resulting in a wider reach and ultimately, increased sales.
 The “new Mazda” is more upscale than ever before, more affordable than other luxury vehicles, and still competes with the highest selling brands such as Honda, Toyota, Ford, and Chevrolet.